-Matching Requirements
+State Matching Requirements

 With a few exceptions, the Federal government does not pay for the entire cost of construction or improvement of federal-aid highway projects.
 Federal reimbursements are typically matched with state and/or local governments revenues to account for the necessary dollars to complete the project.
 The maximum federal share is specified in the legislation authorizing the FAHP.
 Most projects have an 80% maximum federal share with some allowances for 90% and 100% maximums depending on the type of project.
-The I-93 Project has been funded with a combination of 80% and 90% federal share programs.
+The I-93 Projects to be funded with proceeds of the 2012 Bonds are expected to have an 80% federal share.
 The State intends to fund its share of the I-93 Project by using the State's toll credits, which permits the State to use certain toll revenue-based expenditures as credit toward the non-Federal matching share of programs authorized by Title 23.